-Twenty years ago, I walked into my first instructional design role with a simple belief: that learning, when designed well, has the power to change what people know, what they believe, and ultimately, what they do.
-That belief has never wavered.
-What has changed is the depth of my conviction — because over two decades of work across industries, geographies, and learning technologies, I have seen it happen, again and again.
-A technician who walks into a customer's home with genuine confidence because a training programme gave it to them.
-A new hire who arrives at a clinical trial site already knowing the process.
-A fraud investigator who recognises a red flag because a simulation once made them feel the cost of missing it.
-Learning that sticks.
-Learning that matters.
+I got into instructional design twenty years ago with a fairly simple idea: that learning, when it is designed well, actually changes what people do.
+Not just what they know.
+What they do.
+I still believe that.
+What has changed over twenty years is that I have seen enough evidence of it to stop qualifying the statement.
+A technician who walks into a customer's home feeling genuinely ready, because a programme gave them that.
+A new hire who arrives at a clinical trial site already knowing what to do.
+A fraud investigator who spots a red flag because a simulation once made the cost of missing it feel real.
+That is the version of this work that keeps me interested in it.

-I work independently, which means my clients get direct access to the thinking, not a project manager who relays it.
-Every brief I take on gets my full attention — from the first stakeholder conversation through to the final SCORM package.
-I am most energised by complex, ambiguous challenges: the kind where there is no obvious solution, where the content is scattered and the audience is diverse and the timeline is shorter than anyone would like.
-Those are the projects that demand genuine craft.
-And craft, I have found, is what makes the difference between learning that gets completed and learning that gets remembered.
+I work independently.
+That means clients get direct access to the thinking — not a summary of it through a project manager.
+Every brief gets my full attention from the first conversation to the final file.
+The projects I find most interesting are the genuinely difficult ones — where there is no obvious solution, the content is scattered across six SMEs, the audience is varied, and the timeline is tighter than anyone would like.
+Those are the projects that require real craft.
+And that, in my experience, is what separates learning that gets completed from learning that gets remembered.

 Six areas where I bring genuine depth to every engagement.